 The internet is brilliant.
-It makes our lives so much more convenient with things such as online shopping, instant messaging and getting the latest news, weather updates and cheeky celebrity gossip within seconds.
+It makes our lives so much more convenient with things such as online shopping, instant messaging, live news updates and cheeky celebrity gossip – all at our fingertips within seconds.

 It connects us with people we may never have met otherwise.
 It also opens the door to tons of other great things (including free debt advice of course).

 With the sheer influx of handheld gadgets at our disposal, our appetite for free entertainment has never been greater.
 Getting free stuff to watch, read and listen to doesn’t require donning your cyber pirate hat though (naughty naughty!).